-Query goal: Find unnamed parameters in PL/PGSQL routines that do not declare aliases for parameters and in SQL routines.
+Goal Find unnamed parameters in PL/PGSQL routines that do not declare aliases for parameters and in SQL routines.
 Avoid unnamed parameters because dependency on position in case of referencing the parameters makes evolving the code more difficult.
 In case of unnamed parameters - if one changes the order of parameters in the routine signature, then one has to change the body of the routine in order to use correct references.
 The bigger is the number of parameters in a routine the more the unnamed parameters make it more difficult to understand the routine.

-Notes about the query: There could be multiple routines with the same name but with different parameters in the same schema (overloading).
+Notes There could be multiple routines with the same name but with different parameters in the same schema (overloading).
 Thus, for the unique identification of the routine it is necessary to present also its parameters in addition to the schema name and routine name.
 In the output data the query removes from the end of the routine name the numbers, which represent the object identifier of the routine in the system catalog.
 The query does not consider the routines that are a part of an extension.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: Low (Many false-positive results)
+Reliability Low (Many false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: Give a name to each parameter and refer to parameters by name not by their position in the list of parameters.
+Fixing Suggestion Give a name to each parameter and refer to parameters by name not by their position in the list of parameters.

-Data source: INFORMATION_SCHEMA+system catalog
+Data Source INFORMATION_SCHEMA+system catalog

 SELECT